holmesjoli/braille/README.md

 ### Sketches

 I started with sketching out how I thought I could potentially show connections in the system.
+Overall, I wanted to keep the design of the page simple.
+The hope for the visualization is that it is a more accessible design.
+Complicating the design could reduce the general accessibility.

 ![Initial sketch of scrollytelling flow](/images/sketch1.png)